xuqiongkai/xuqiongkai.github.io/index.md

 Dr. Qiongkai Xu is a research fellow on Security in NLP at the University of Melbourne (UoM) in Australia.
 Qiongkai's research primarily lies in among Privacy & Security, Natural Language Processing, Machine Learning and Data Mining.
 Lately, his attention has been directed towards ***auditing machine learning models***, specifically in two areas: 1) uncovering privacy and security concerns in ML/NLP models and 2) developing evaluation theory and methods for ML/NLP models from various perspectives.

-If you're as passionate about these research topics, I would love to hear your thoughts and ideas.
+If you're passionate about these research topics, I would love to hear your thoughts and ideas.
 *Email: qiongkai.xu[at]unimelb.edu.au*